Snkz/mongoose-rollback/README.md

 ### Coming Soon!
 Handle concurrency, (see below)

-Mark models to prevent history updates (can be toggled on the fly);
+Mark models to prevent history updates (can be toggled on the fly).
+Allow for storage of diffs along with full model.
+Remove requirement to add in collection name removed.

 ## About concurrency
 Concurrent saves currently work like they do in mongo, latest update wins.
 Initial commits to the hist model are also kind of iffy cause of \_id collisions.
 Avoid initing history for an existing model concurrently.